 The Best Way to spend this day is to watch the tv ofcourse…and make a blog about that one Super Colourful Street I went through yesterday!!

-But to see some more I went back into town and the first street… I went in and it was a street I could snap pictures of all day!!
+But to see some more I went back into town.
+The first street I went in was a jackpot.
+It was like a street from out of a bollywood scene!
+I could snap pictures of this street all day!!

 People were busy with every day chores..
 Some people saw me walking and started to smile at me… Wanted to talk and we exchanged some handgestures..
 Most of the people that lived in this street weren’t able to talk English.

-Let me take you with me on a stroll through that great and colourful street!!
+Let me take you with me on a stroll through that great and colourful street in Chennai!!

 Everybody is busy, working to clean fish to sell it….or selling or buying fruit!

-Just sitting there waiting for the customer to pass and by your fish!
+Just sitting there waiting for the customer to pass and by the fish!

 They did their best too to sell me a fish 😉

-From stone houses to ‘shacks’ all together in one street.
+From stone houses to ‘shacks’ all together in one colourful street in Chennai.

-This street was behind the part that I saw near the coast that was destroyed by the tsunami…
+This street was behind the area that I saw near the coast.
+That area was still devastated, it was destroyed by the tsunami years ago…